MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-quickstart.md

 Xamarin.iOS works with the following setups:

--  Latest version of Visual Studio 2015 or 2017 Professional or higher on Windows 7 or above, paired with a Mac build host that fits the above specifications.
+-  Latest version of Visual Studio 2017 Community, Professional, or Enterprise on Windows 7 or above, paired with a Mac build host that fits the above specifications.

 The [Xamarin.iOS Windows Installation guide](~/ios/get-started/installation/windows/index.md) is available for step-by-step installation instructions.